law973/recipe-page/README.md

 }
 ```

-With the default bullet removed and list items now being centered vertically, the custom bullet is then created.
+With the default bullet removed and list items now being centered vertically, the custom bullet is then created:

 ```css
 ul li::before {